1. Kempten University of Applied Sciences

 • Your self-composed curriculum vitae, highlighting aspects relevant to the selection criteria cited below.

-Two members of a selection panel appointed by the faculty will evaluate your application documents (personal statement and curriculum vitae) according to the following criteria:
+Members of a selection panel appointed by the faculty will evaluate your application documents (personal statement and curriculum vitae) according to the following criteria:

 • Extent of knowledge and skills acquired during first degree studies that relate to the modules on the master’s degree programme.